Rowe32/Brickriss/readme.md

 ## Backlog

-* get rid of loading bug at beginning (preload image of slowly falling brick...)
+* add preload image of slowly falling brick..
 * make css & html mobile responsive
 * add leaderboard
 * add time played inside the score -> to update level not only based on deleted bricks but also on time played